javedh-dev/javedh-dev.github.io-archived/content/posts/react/setup-react-from-scratch/index.md

 ### Adding webpack

 Now it's time to introduce the most ignored and most important component in any JS frameworks.
 Webpack does a lot of thing which is a different topic altogether.
-For now I'll only explain the things we need - first things first, let's add the dependencies -
+For now I'll only explain the things we need.
+First things first, let's add the dependencies -

 For npm -